L3ad Solutions

 Google Trends Shows Search Volume.It Doesn't Show Local Intent.

-I was staring at Google Trends data for a Brevard County client, watching national search volume spike for a seasonal keyword.
+I was reviewing Google Trends data for a Brevard County client, watching national search volume spike for a seasonal keyword.
 The graph looked promising.

 Then I checked their actual traffic and conversions for that same period.
 Nothing moved.